August 1, 2017 | Last updated: May 12, 2021

 parameter is the tag of the Docker image.
 The dot at the end of the command means that we're going to build the image in the context of the parent directory.
 In other words, the files that will be copied to the /app

-directory in the container are files from the contextual directory of the build (in this case: repository directory).
+directory in the application container are files from the contextual directory of the build (in this case: repository directory).

-Run Docker image
+Step 4: Run Docker image

 Time to run Laravel in Docker!
 Launch the container with docker run

 .
-Don't forget to add the parameter with the port!
+Don't forget to add the parameter with the port:

-docker run -p 8181:8181 my-first-image
+bashdocker run -p 8181:8181 my-first-image

 $